raviteja4c3/Spring-DI/README.md

 So when ever a Class A bean is initialized, its constructor is called and the methods of Class B are executed which are defined in constructor class.

+# Note:
-Note:   You have to run the MainApp.java file and the output you get is like below.
+You have to run the MainApp.java file and the output you get is like below. you can not change values if use Di with constructor like this.
+If you want to modify the values then go with another approach of using setter/getter methods of DI

-Ouput in console:
+# Ouput in console:
 Inside SpellCheker Constructor..
 Inside checkSpelling.